niwaka-ame/huo2025/README.md

 cd ~/Downloads/huo2025 # where the codes are stored python src/fig1.py
 ```
 4. To reproduce Figures S6 and S7, make sure you run the R codes first in the `src/intermediate` folder.
+The output panels will be stored in the `fig` folder.

 ## Note
 The code for Figure S10 will send request to the YeastEnrichR server; please pay attention to the frequency of request.